-■Truancy
+■Truancy (Unexcused Absences)

+When a student misses school without an excuse they are considered truant, and the school will notify the parent/guardian.
 The state defines three levels of truancy, each carrying more severe penalties for both the student and the parents or guardians.
-The three are truant, habitual truant, and chronic truant.
+A student is classified as;

-Truant: A student is truant after missing three days of school or three 30-minute periods without a valid excuse.
+Truant: after missing three days of school or three 30-minute periods without a valid excuse

-Habitual Truant: If a student is truant three or more times in a school year and an effort is made to meet with parents, then the student is a habitual truant.
+Habitual Truant: if they are truant three or more times in a school year and an effort is made to meet with parents

-Chronic Truant: A chronically truant student has missed 10 percent or more school days in a school year.
+Chronic Truant: if they miss 10 percent or more of the school days in a school year.

-Interventions: Students who are habitually truant, miss a lot of school or disorderly can be referred to a student attendance review board (SARB), a district attorney mediation program, or the county probation department.
-Through these programs the student can be given guidance to meet special needs for improving attendance or improving school behavior.
-The goal is to intervene before a student enters the juvenile justice system or drops out.
+Early intervention and cooperation between the school and the family is the best way to support student learning.
+A student who is truant can be referred to a student attendance review board (SARB), a community service program, the county probation department, or to the district attorney.
+Through these programs the student can be given guidance toward improving attendance.
+The goal is to intervene before a student enters the juvenile justice system or drops out of school.
+Parents are urged to use community services identified by the school or District, a SARB, the District Attorney, or Probation department.
+Students and parents face penalties as defined in Education Code, Welfare and Institutions Code, and Penal Code.

-Student Penalties: First truancy may result in a one-day weekend class.
-Second truancy may be a written warning from a peace officer that remains in the student's records.
-Third truancy may result in assignment to an after-school or weekend program, a SARB, a probation officer, or district attorney program.
-A fourth truancy may result in a chance to improve attendance, but may also result in the student being placed within the jurisdiction of, and as a ward of the juvenile court.
-Other actions may include required community service, payment of a fine of \$100, attend a truancy mediation program, and loss of driving privileges.
-A finding of truancy may be handled through available community services.
+Student Penalties: First truancy may result in a one-day weekend class; Second truancy may be a written warning from a peace officer; Third truancy may result in assignment to an after-school or weekend program, involvement of a SARB, a probation officer, or District Attorney; Fourth truancy may result in a chance to improve attendance, but may also result in the student being placed within the jurisdiction of the juvenile court.
+Other penalties may include required community service, payment of a fine, attending a truancy mediation program, and loss of driving privileges.

-Parent Penalties: In Education Code; first conviction - up to \$100 fine; second conviction - up to \$200 fine; third - up to \$500 fine.
-In Penal Code; parents of elementary students who are chronic truants face a fine up to \$2,000; imprisonment up to one year; or both.
-They may also be scheduled to meet regularly with district staff and/or referred for help.
-It is recommended that the parent or guardian attend classes at school with the student for one day.
+Parent Penalties: First conviction - up to \$100 fine; Second conviction - up to \$250 fine; Third conviction - up to \$500 fine.
+Parents of chronically truant elementary students face a fine up to \$2,000; imprisonment up to one year; or both.
+They may also be scheduled to meet regularly with district staff and/or referred to community resources.
+Parents may also have to attend classes at the student's school for a day and/or personally deliver their child to school every day.
 [EC 48260, 48260.5, 48261, 48262, 48263, 48263.5, 48263.6, 48264.5, 48291, 48293, 48320; PC 270.1, 830.1; WIC 256, 258, 601, 601.3; VC 13202.7]